gabrielbmoro/pocketWalletApp/README.md

 # Welcome!

-- This repository provides an Flutter project that is my first project using Flutter and the Dart language.
+- This repository provides a Flutter project that is my first project using Flutter and the Dart language.

 ## Teaser